Activists Protest Gakharia’s Candidature inside the Parliament Building

-Some activists from the rally titled “Shame on You” managed to enter the building of Parliament and protested the naming of Gakharia as a PM candidate.
-From the media lodge of the Parliament, the protestors expressed their annoyance and disapproval of Gakharia’s candidature for the PM post by using bugles, booing and shouting.
-Before entering the Parliament the activists gathered in front of the building, arranging the so-called “corridor of shame” in protest.
+Some activists from a rally titled “Shame on You” managed to enter the building of Parliament and protest the naming of Gakharia as a PM candidate.
+From the media lodge of the Parliament, the protestors expressed their annoyance and disapproval at Gakharia’s candidature for the PM’s post by using bugles, booing and shouting.
+Before entering Parliament, the activists gathered in front of the building, arranging a so-called “corridor of shame” in protest.

 Related story: Protestors Arrange “Corridor of Shame” in front of Parliament